How to setup and manage your Stripe account

 The ChartMogul dashboard offers a clean, visual way to monitor business performance over time:

-#6 Keep business finances in check
+#6 Keep your business finances in check

 #7 Minimize churn